a hand holding a guitar

 ARTICLE

-Cross-border transfers of personal information outside Québec: new requirements for businesses
+Cross-border transfers of personal information outside Québec: Requirements for businesses

-The Act to modernize legislative provisions as regards the protection of personal information (the Amended Act), adopted on September 21, 2021, makes significant changes to the rules applicable to the communication of personal information outside Québec (specifically, the sharing of information or the granting of remote access, both of which we will refer to as transfers), whether the transfers are to a service provider or to some other category of third party.
-In this article, we describe the new Québec framework governing international and interprovincial transfers of personal information and provide compliance tips to organisations.
+The Québec Act respecting the protection of personal information (the ARPPIPS), provides significant obligations when communicating personal information outside Québec (specifically, the sharing of information or the granting of remote access, both of which we will refer to as transfers), whether the transfers are to a service provider or to some other category of third party.
+In this article, we describe the Québec framework governing international and interprovincial transfers of personal information, and provide compliance tips to organisations.

 Legal framework applicable to transfers of personal information

-Effective September 22, 2023, a new obligation of transparency, set out in paragraph 2 of a new section 8, will require enterprises to notify the person concerned, at the time of collection and subsequently on request, of the possibility that the information collected may be communicated outside Québec.
+Since September 22, 2023, an obligation of transparency, set out in paragraph 2 of section 8 of the ARPPIPS, requires organizations to notify the person concerned, at the time of collection and subsequently on request, of the possibility that the information collected may be communicated outside Québec.

-Thus, in order for a transfer to be authorized by the Amended Act, the exporting enterprise needs to conduct a privacy impact assessment in relation to the proposed transfer.
+In order for a transfer to be authorized by the ARPPIPS, the exporting organization needs to conduct a privacy impact assessment in relation to the proposed transfer (a Transfer Impact Assessment, or TIA).
 It must then ensure that the protective measures in place will adequately protect the exported information.
-The measures must include a written contract with the entity receiving the information.
+These measures must include a written contract with the entity receiving the information.

 Transfer impact assessments

-An enterprise that (1) wishes to communicate personal information outside Québec or (2) entrusts a third party outside Québec with the task of collecting, using, releasing or keeping personal information on its behalf must, commencing in September 2023, carry out a privacy impact assessment prior to the transfer (a Transfer Impact Assessment or TIA).
-This TIA must take the following factors into account:
+An organization that (1) wishes to communicate personal information outside Québec or (2) entrusts a third party outside Québec with the task of collecting, using, releasing or keeping personal information on its behalf must carry out, prior to the transfer, a TIA that takes the following factors into account:

 • the sensitivity of the information;